We strive towards an inclusive and empowering environment for people to explore the social aspects of ecology and evolution

 Lab recruitment

 We seek motivated and talented undergraduate students, graduate students, postdocs and collaborators who share our passion for ecological and evolutionary research.
 You do not need to have specific research projects in mind to inquire about joining the lab.
 In fact, we are proud of a lab tradition of students carving out new areas of research that expand the scope of the work we do.
+With that said, we love hearing about what interests you, what questions drive your curiosity, and what kind of approaches you might take to answer your questions.
+One can learn a lot about a person and how they think through such discussion.

 About me (Dai)